What are the effects of organic acids and acidified glycerides in "forbidden resistance and reduced resistance" ?

 Organic acids" refers to all acids called carboxylic acids built on a carbon skeleton that can alter the physiological structure of bacteria, causing metabolic abnormalities that prevent proliferation and lead to death.

 Almost all organic acids used in animal nutrition (such as formic acid, propionic acid, lactic acid, acetic acid, sorbic acid or citric acid) have an aliphatic structure and are energy sources for cells.
-In contrast, benzoic acid is built on aromatic rings and has different metabolic and absorption properties.
+In contrast,

 Supplementation of organic acids at appropriately high doses in animal feed can increase body weight, improve feed conversion and reduce the colonization of pathogens in the gut.